awsdocs/ec2-image-builder-user-guide/doc_source/start-build-container-pipeline.md

    1. Keep the default for **Auto\-versioning options** \(**Use latest available OS version**\)\.
 **Note**
 This setting ensures that your pipeline uses semantic versioning for the source image, to detect dependency updates for automatically scheduled jobs\.
+To learn more about semantic versioning for Image Builder resources, see [Semantic versioning](ibhow-semantic-versioning.md)\.

 1. In the **Components** section, you must choose at least one build component\.